Skip to Content

 8. Get lost in the cobblestone alleyways of Trastevre

-We love Trastevre because there really aren’t any major sites here.
+We love Trastevere because there really aren’t any major sites here.
 Rather, this predominately car-free area is full of winding cobblestone alleyways, little piazzas and some of Rome’s best trattorias – a true step back in time.

 Rome by night